Provinces of Eritrea: History

 Serae appears on indigenous maps of the northern Horn of Africa in the 15th century.

 The Bahr Negash existed until the 1600s.
 The province had its own written native administration codes that was used from the beginning of the 1400AD, which was named as the law of Adkeme-Miligae.
 The book existed until the come of the anti Christian jihadist Ahmed ibn Ibrahim al-Ghazi in the 1600s, burning churches and killing the believers and progressing northwards from present-day eastern Ethiopia and Somalia, as a result the book was lost/burnt at that time.
 The people of Serae were administered without the book verbally until the arrival of the Italians in the end of the 19th century.
 In 1938 again the book of native law code was written of elderly and knowledgeable people from seven villages (Adi Mongonti, Mayduma, Kudo Felasi, Bet Gabriel, Qine Hayela, Adi Hyis, and May Leham) Logochiwa is part of Hamasien, it is a wereda of Hamasien.
 Debarwa an ancient city most of the times claimed by some serae extremests as part of serrae is original part of Hamasien.

-Despite the emperor of Ethiopia's allegations and grants of control of the country of the Bahri negesitat the Zagwe and Solomonic dynasties, the 1984 Proceedings of the Permanent Peoples' Tribunal of the International League for the Rights and Liberation of Peoples declares that "There was no administration that connected Serae and Hamassien to the centre of the Ethiopian Kingdom.
-Most of Serae and Akeleguzay are together now inside the Southern region of Eritrea.